flux-framework/flux-core/doc/man1/flux-filemap.rst

 .. program:: flux filemap

-``flux-filemap`` uses :linux:man2:`mmap` to map files into the rank 0 broker *content cache*.
+:program:`flux filemap` uses :linux:man2:`mmap` to map files into the rank 0 broker *content cache*.
 After mapping, the files may be extracted on any broker rank, taking advantage of scalability properties of the distributed cache to move the data.
 The files are treated as read-only and must not change while mapped.

-``flux-filemap map`` maps one or more file *PATH* arguments.
+:program:`flux filemap map` maps one or more file *PATH* arguments.
 It must be run on the rank 0 broker, such as within a batch script, and the files must be directly accessible by the rank 0 broker.
 If a PATH refers to a directory, the directory is recursively mapped.
 If a file is encountered that is not readable, or has a type other than regular file, directory, or symbolic link,